FQ400/i_hate_image_upload/README.md

 i_hate_image_upload
 ===================

-Examples to upload images ...
+Everytime I have to do an image upload something goes wrong.